-Mr. Prestegard graduated from Loyola Law School of Los Angeles.
-During law school, Mr. Prestegard was the Editor-in-Chief of the Loyola of Los Angeles International and Comparative Law Review, served as law clerk in the California Teachers Association’s Los Angeles office, and worked with the Wage Justice Center where he assisted low-income workers facing wage theft.
-Mr. Prestegard graduated from Macalester College, where he studied Sociology and Philosophy, and he received an M.A. from the University of Chicago where he studied the politics of radical labor movements in the United States and Mexico.
-Before transitioning to law school, Mr. Prestegard was a graduate student in the Department of Sociology at University of California-Davis where his research focused on institutions, technology, and the social organization of work.
+Mr. Prestegard graduated from Loyola Law School of Los Angeles, where he was the Editor-in-Chief of Loyola of Los Angeles International and Comparative Law Review.
+He graduated from Macalester College, and then received a Master of Arts degree from the University of Chicago where he studied radical labor movements in the United States and Mexico.
+Before law school, Mr. Prestegard researched the intersection of institutions, technology, and the social organization of work as a graduate student in the Department of Sociology at University of California-Davis.

 Mr. Prestegard is a member of the International Foundation of Employee Benefit Plans, the AFL-CIO Union Lawyers Alliance, and the Financial Lawyers Conference.
 He has been a chapter editor for the treatise Employee Benefits Law, and has been selected as a Southern California Rising Star each year since 2019.